Arthur Leared: Career

 He practised medicine in County Wexford until 1851, when he left for India, but poor health made the stay short.
 From 1852 he established himself as physician in London, and in 1854 was admitted a member of the Royal College of Physicians.
 In 1860 he was admitted M.D. ad eundem at Oxford on 7 February 1861 and in 1871 he became a Fellow of the Royal College of Physicians.
 During the Crimean War he acted as physician to the British Civil Hospital at Smyrna, and subsequently visited Palestine.
 On his return to London he was connected with the Great Northern Hospital, the Royal Infirmary for Diseases of the Chest, the Metropolitan Dispensary, and St. Mark's Hospital for Fistula.
 He also lectured on the practice of medicine at the Grosvenor Place School of Medicine.

-In 1862 Leared paid the first of four visits to Iceland, the last being in 1874.
+In 1862, Leared paid the first of four visits to Iceland, the last being in 1874.
 He published a book in Icelandic on the "'Fatal Cystic Disease of Iceland".
-In the autumn of 1870 he visited America.
-In 1872 he journeyed to Morocco, and he revisited that country on two other occasions; in 1877 as physician to the Portuguese embassy, and in the summer of 1879.
+In the autumn of 1870, he visited America.
+In 1872, he journeyed to Morocco, and he revisited that country on two other occasions; in 1877, as physician to the Portuguese embassy, and in the summer of 1879.
 Armed with a free pass from the sultan he was enabled to visit the cities of Morocco, Fez, and Mequinez.
 He likewise explored unfrequented parts of the country, and among other minor discoveries succeeded in identifying the site of the Roman station of Volubilis, an account of which he communicated to The Academy of 29 June 1878.

 On a breezy upland, north of Tangier, Leared secured a piece of land for an intended sanatorium for consumptive patients, as he believed the climate to be suitable.

 He belonged to learned societies and contributed to professional journals, mostly on subjects connected with the sounds of the heart and the disorders of digestion.
-He laid claim to the invention of the double stethoscope.
+He laid claim to the invention of the double (binaural) stethoscope.

+Binaural stethoscope

+In 1851, Leared invented the binaural stethoscope, a stethoscope that fits into both ears.
+His stethoscope was made of gutta-percha and was displayed at the Great Exhibition.